NHS Negligence Claims Solicitors / Sue The NHS

 As with the processing time, your payment amount will depend on the nature of your injury and how it has affected your life.
 Compensation is divided into two amounts.
 One figure takes into account your pain and suffering.
 There are guidelines set out by the Judicial College which are regularly updated and used as industry standard guidelines for determining payment amounts.
 The other figure recognises any expenses you have incurred as the result of your injury that you would otherwise not have had to pay had you not been hurt.

-Can I afford to make a NHS claim / sue the NHS?
+Can I afford to make an NHS claim / sue the NHS?

 Hiring a lawyer privately can be expensive.
-At The Medical Negligence Experts we believe quality legal support should be accessible to everyone who needs it.
+At The Medical Negligence Experts, we believe quality legal support should be accessible to everyone who needs it.
 All our solicitors can represent clients on a No Win No Fee* basis.
 This conditional fee agreement means that you do not have to pay any money up front.
 If your claim is successful, your legal fees will be paid by the other party, and you will pay us a success fee, which is a percentage of your compensation agreed at the start of the process.
-If you lose, you do not pay us a penny in legal costs and an insurance policy – either one you already have or an After the Event police we can advise on – will pay the other party’s legal fees.
+If your claims against the NHS are unsuccessful then you do not pay us a penny in legal costs and an insurance policy – either one you already have or an After the Event police we can advise on – will pay the other party’s legal fees.

 Will I have to go to court?